SamuelDAlencar/Shopping-cart/README.md

 # Skills put into practice 👨‍💻

 * Make API requests *(Application Programming Interface)* to Mercado Livre
-* Utilizar os seus conhecimentos sobre JavaScript, CSS e HTML; Make use of my JS, CSS and HTML knowledge
+* Make use of my JS, CSS and HTML knowledge
 * Work with asynchronous functions
 * Implement unit tests